Hormonal acne is your body’s way of telling you that something isn’t quite balanced internally.

-Hormonal medicated acne is predominantly influenced by 5a Reductase.
+A hormonal imbalance is predominantly influenced by 5a Reductase.

-These enzymes are far reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions and potential keratinisation, (the key material that makes up the outer layer of skin).
+These enzymes are far-reaching and affect many conditions, which are related to hair growth and hair loss, sebaceous secretions, and potential keratinisation, (the key material that makes up the outer layer of skin).

 Androgen inhibitors are often used for hormonal acne control, this is what many researchers refer to as DHT medicated acne a specific anti-androgen, that inhibits the enzyme 5a Reductase, without blocking the androgen receptor, this control treatment is proving to be the ideal approach when treating DHT medicated acne.

 Presently androgen inhibitors are only prescribed by dermatologists and doctors, which include Adrocur and Aldactone.